 For either of these situations, the other method would be employed; being similar to The Blogger Method.

+Post A Pin Of Something Interesting On Your Website And Provide Your Website URL As The Source.

 If The Pinned Content Is Worthy, Interesting, Eye Catching And Unique; then people will be most likely to click on The Source URL you provided and visit your website.